kdoore/CS2335-Gitbook/project-3/playerstatsdisplay.md

 #PlayerStatsDisplay
 The following code can be used to update UI Game Items to display the totalScore and health.
-Th
+The UI gameObjects must have the same name as listed in the code below.

 ```java